Wedding non-negotiables for couples that know what they want

 - NO to wedding day proposals.
 Sorry, TikTok and Instagram.
 Our couples are saying ‘no deal’ to guests proposing at their wedding receptions.
 “Absolutely NO guests will be proposing at our celebration.
 It’s our day.
 Save it for a romantic evening at the beach,” quipped one couple.

 Eek!
-What if my partner’s hard no is my non-negotiable or visa versa?
+What if my partner’s hard no is one of my wedding non-negotiables?

 It was bound to come up.
 You desperately need a videographer, but your partner is painfully camera-shy.
 Or your partner has a raging sweet tooth and can’t wait to splash out on a six-tier, buttercream-frosted wedding cake, while you’d prefer to skip desserts and head straight for the cheese platter.
 You’re not alone.
 Our real couples reported these non-negotiable clashes repeatedly and offered some handy advice on how to deal with them.